rabiulahsan/ecommerce-fraud-detection/README.md

-## this is an edn to end ml project for detecitng fraud in e-commerce
+## This is an end to end ml project for detecitng fraud in e-commerce